Nutrition and Dietetics, B.S.

 Our recent graduates have a high rate of acceptance to internship programs at places such as Aramark, Inspira Health Network, Johns Hopkins Medical Center, Louis Stokes Cleveland VA Medical Center, Metropolitan University of Denver, University of Maryland Medical Center, and various other internship programs.

-All dietetic internships require 1,200 hours of supervised practice in clinical or community nutrition, food service, and other areas.
-Once you successfully completed the internship, you must pass the CDR credentialing exam to become a registered dietitian nutritionist.
+All dietetic internships require 1,000 hours of supervised practice in clinical or community nutrition, food service, and other areas.
+Once you successfully complete the internship and earned a master’s degree, you must pass the CDR credentialing exam to become a registered dietitian nutritionist.
 More information is available here.

 Those interested in becoming a Registered Dietetic Technician (DTR) can learn more here.